Absolute Positioning

 - The

-method returns a turtle’s current position. - For newly created turtles, this returns the tuple
+positionmethod returns a turtle’s current position. - For newly created turtles, this returns the tuple

-. - A turtle’s position can be changed using absolute positioning by moving the turtle to a specific
+(0, 0). - A turtle’s position can be changed using absolute positioning by moving the turtle to a specific

-coordinate location by use of thesetposition
+(x, y)coordinate location by use of thesetpositionmethod.

 Relative Positioning